-The application process has been extended until 5pm on Monday 29 June 2015.
+Applications open Tuesday 3rd May 2016 and are due to close on Friday 27th May 2016.
 However, you are advised to submit your applications as soon as possible.
 Places on the Lloyds Scholars programme are limited and places at the assessment centres will be filled on a first come, first served basis.
 Therefore, applications may be closed earlier if the places become filled.

 You can complete the online application form and learn more about the application process at the Lloyds Scholars website.

 In order to apply to the Lloyds Scholars programme you must:

 - be a UK resident or an EU student currently residing in the UK

 - have a confirmed offer of a place to study at the University of Birmingham, having made the University your first-choice

 - be commencing the first year of a full-time three or four year undergraduate degree in 2015/16